michaelchanwahyan/sermon-app/README.md

 #### b) download the sermon audio according to index file

-inline description in [generate_index.ipynb](/projects/JNG/generate_index.ipynb) describe the use of youtube-dl to extraction raw audio from youtube.
+inline description in [generate_index.ipynb](/projects/JNG/generate_index.ipynb) describe the use of yt-dlp to extraction raw audio from youtube.

 ### 4. Convert from audio to text (speech-to-text part ~~, by container~~)